reqshark/3gslick.js/README.md

 permit persons to whom the Software is furnished to do so, subject to no imaginable conditions whatsoever at the time of this commit or in the future record of this repository or fork thereof.

-The above copyright notice and this permission notice memorializes the unique purpose, understanding and nature of open-source software: free as the very air we breath, nothing more and nothing less than the luck and reward of gratuitous efforts made here to improve and contribute to any and to all who shall pass.
+The above copyright notice and this permission notice memorializes the unique purpose, understanding and nature of open-source software, namely that it be free as the very air we breath, nothing more and nothing less than the luck and reward of gratuitous efforts made here in name of improvement and contribution to any and to all who shall pass.

 THE SOFTWARE IS PROVIDED 'AS IS', WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF